nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

 ## The OpenAI Platform - Chatbots, Assistants, Agents, Agent Builder, Agent Kit and More

-- `Assistants` are like "augmented chats", that have been modified with custom instructions, data, tools and so on
+- "Assistants" are like "augmented chats", that have been modified with custom instructions, data, tools and so on

-- ...

-- ...
+- Note: External APIs, like the OpenAI API, "think" of n8n like any other web app that's connected to them

 ## Prompt Engineering and the OpenAI Cookbook